aryeelab/bisulfite-seq-tools/README.md

 ```
 - Preemptible option is to use preemptible virtual machine, if it is set to 0 the workflow runs uninterrupted.
 If it is set to any integer other than zero it may be interpreted that many times.
 However preemtible option reduces the computing cost significantly.

+## scmeth
+Quality control analysis is conducted via the bioconductor package <a href="http://bioconductor.org/packages/release/bioc/html/scmeth.html">scmeth</a>.
+QC analysis can be done independently with this package given that you have the appropriate objects.